Kangiriyanka/joe-farah/src/pages/projects/k-count.md

 ## App Store Approval

 Since the App store is saturated with fitness/health apps, K-Count got rejected with <span class="bold-rounded"> 4.3.0 Design:Spam</span>  when I first tried submitting it.
 One thing I've tried was to remove keywords like health and fitness to avoid Apple categorizing as spam.
+I've submitted a reply where I mentioned that my app's  was aimed for people who didn't want to be overwhelmed with features while still being intuitive to use.
+To no avail, it was still classified as spam and lacking originality.
+Objectively, it makes sense, but for the time being, I'd have to rework on the UI and possibly improve or add a twist on some of the available features.

 &nbsp;